 - Faculty of Science, Medicine and Health (SMAH)

 - Faculty of the Arts, Social Sciences and Humanities (ASSH)

 TIP: Don't miss class selection.
 Class selections will open at different times for different subjects.
 So make sure you have a few different options planned in case your preferred option is already full.

 3. Secure a class

 Securing class times can be very competitive.
-Make sure you are at a computer at the exact time enrolments opens to increase your chances of securing your preferred class times.
+Make sure you are at a computer at the exact time enrolments open to increase your chances of securing your preferred class times.
 Once the timetable enrolments open, your subjects' classes will be available to click on under 'Tutorial Enrolment' in SOLS.
 Each subject will detail what you need to enrol in (e.g. a workshop and a tutorial) and you can follow the prompts from there.

-TIP: You can schedule your tutorials and lectures back to back even if they are at opposite ends of campus – your teachers will understand that you'll need a few minutes to get from one class to the next.
+TIP: You can schedule your tutorials and lectures back to back even if they are at opposite ends of campus – your tutor will understand that you'll need a few minutes to get from one class to the next.